Recurring Urinary Tract Infections (UTIs): Causes and Treatment

 By definition, appropriate treatment of bladder infections with subsequent reinfection of the bladder is called a recurrent bladder infection.
-Bladder infections are more common in female dogs than in males due to the short urethra in females, which allows for migration of bacteria into the bladder.
+Bladder infections are more common in female dogs than in males due to the short urethra in females, which allows for the migration of bacteria into the bladder.

 In addition, abnormalities of the anatomy of the vagina or vulva may predispose dogs to develop infections.
 Excessive skin folds around the vulva trap moisture, thus serving as a perfect breeding ground for bacteria.
 These bacteria then migrate into the vagina and into the bladder via the urethra.

-Warning signs of a bladder infection include frequent urination, straining to urinate, passing small amounts of urine each time of urination, foul smelling urine, dark colored urine, and blood-tinged urine.
+Warning signs of a bladder infection include frequent urination, straining to urinate, passing small amounts of urine each time of urination, foul-smelling urine, dark-colored urine, and blood-tinged urine.
 Excessive skin folds around the vulva with a rash on the vulva may also be present.